Edfred1/Contextual-Music-Crafter/README.md

     - Generate a NEW MIDI from the analyzed descriptions.
     - Full optimization of the ORIGINAL imported MIDI.
 - When to use:
-  - Use it when you want to use an existing MIDI structure as a starting point for generation or optimization.
+  - Use it when you want to use an existing multi‑track MIDI as a starting point, and produce artifacts that the generator or artifact builder can pick up.

 ## 🧱 Artifact Builder (optional)